 What is the faculty looking for in an applicant’s portfolio?

 The portfolio should demonstrate at minimum, fundamental design skills.
 The projects selected for portfolio inclusion should help convince the committee that the applicant can “hit the ground, running.”
 While a breadth of projects may be shown, the committee suggests that applicants include at least one project that begins with an idea/problem/opportunity and where each stage toward a final design solution is shown.
 This helps convey the thinking and design process, rather than just final outcome.
 If all stages are not shown within a single project, it is encouraged that as many of those skills as possible that are associated with the stages are visible somewhere in the portfolio.
 The committee is aware that undergraduate- and corporate-projects do not always best represent the applicant’s specific design interests, so projects similar to the desired thesis topic are not necessary.
 While students may include non-design projects like portraiture, photography, and sculpture, these definitely should not be included at the expense of projects illustrating fundamental design skills.

 Applicants without undergraduate degrees in design should demonstrate in their portfolio what they can contribute to the team in terms appropriate to their prior education and experience related to the specific umbrella topic and wicked problem.
-Those with non-design backgrounds are advised to contact the program director before applying.

 How important are the applicant’s Creative Work Statement and Personal Statement?